cfoust/cy/docs/src/why-not-tmux.md

 # Why not tmux?

 `cy` shares some basic similarities with `tmux`.
 For example, it runs as a daemon, so its state is preserved across sessions.
-But for `cy` to be a compelling alternative, it has to do more than just be written in a fashionable systems programming language.
+But for `cy` to be a compelling alternative, it has to do more than just mimic `tmux`'s functionality and be written in a fashionable systems programming language.

 `cy` improves on `tmux` in three main ways: